DistributedWeb/ddatabase/README.md

 * **Secure.** Uses signed merkle trees to verify log integrity in real time.
 * **Browser support.** Simply pick a storage provider (like [random-access-memory](https://github.com/random-access-storage/random-access-memory)) that works in the browser

-Note that the latest release is DDatabase 8, which is not compatible with DDatabase 7 on the wire format, but storage compatible.
+Note that the latest release is dDatabase 8, which is not compatible with dDatabase 7 on the wire format, but storage compatible.

 ## Usage